Skip to main content

 thumbnail

-Sometimes, you wonder why JPA entities are very different beast type in the large world of Java.
+Sometimes, you wonder why JPA entities are a very different beast type in the large world of Java.

 TL;DR

-• Go read this article.
+Go read this article.
 Seriously.
 But if you're the type who likes to suffer through my rambling first, grab your coffee and settle in.

-• Copy and paste everything from this class, then let your JPA entities extend it (and perhaps override the getIdType() to return IdType.CONCRETE if any of your JPA entities has preset ID value).
+• Then let your JPA entities extend it (and perhaps override the getIdType() to return IdType.CONCRETE if any of your JPA entities has preset ID value).

 Still with me?
-Good, now let's hear my long rambling below:
+Good, now let's hear my long rambling below.

-The Problem Nobody Talks About Until It's Too Late
+The Problem Nobody Talks About (Until It's Too Late)

 Here's the dirty secret about JPA entities that they don't warn you about in those fancy enterprise architecture courses: